Iowa Violent Death Reporting System (IAVDRS)

 Iowa is funded by the Centers for Disease Control & Prevention to collect data on violent deaths for the National Violent Death Reporting System.
 Using a variety of source records, the Iowa Violent Death Reporting System (IAVDRS) gathers information on cause of death and contributing circumstances, and enters it into a national database.
 Community partners and researchers can use the data to contribute to a better understanding of violent deaths and develop strategies to prevent them.

-Iowa data collection started for deaths that occurred beginning in calendar year 2015 and beyond.
+Iowa data collection started for deaths that occurred beginning in calendar year 2015.
+In 2015 data was collected from the seven most populous counties (Black Hawk, Johnson, Linn, Polk, Pottawattamie, Scott and Woodbury).
+Statewide data collection began in calendar year 2016.
 The department gathers reports from death certificates, medical examiner and law enforcement reports to identify circumstances that contribute to these types of violent deaths:

 - Deaths resulting from law enforcement intervention

 - Unintentional firearm injury deaths

 - Deaths of undetermined intent

 - Deaths resulting from terrorism

 These sections of the Iowa Code provide IDPH the legal authority to run the IAVDRS program:

 - Section 136.3 §2c – State Board of Health duties and responsibilities